 Lunches are never easy.
 You open the fridge and hope something jumps out dancing the salsa, shaking the tubs of parmesan and olives like maracas.
-After A YEAR of this madness (I repeat, A YEAR) I decided enough was enough and baked a caramelised onion and feta galette, then had difficulty photographing it because it blended into the wooden work surface.
+After A YEAR of this madness and, I repeat, A YEAR, I decided to bake a caramelised onion and feta galette which I had been threatening to do for a while, then had difficulty photographing it because it blended into the wooden work surface.
 Which got me thinking.

 When you’re four years old, all your favourite foods create a patchwork of various shades of beige.
 It is so far from eating the rainbow, it is more like eating the earth.
 Without the health benefits.

 On your plate you may have some fish fingers, chips, or those wonderful potato smiley faces which still hold a treasured place in my heart.
-Instead of fish fingers, you might prefer sausages or chicken nuggets, and then you round off the meal with some chocolate ice cream or a cookie.
-Your ever-patient parents despair as you wrinkle your nose at broccoli and cauliflower but it’s so hard to explain: Mum, Dad, they simply don’t match my colour scheme!
+Instead of fish fingers, you might prefer chicken nuggets and maybe some mashed potato, and then you round off the meal with a cookie.
+Your ever-patient parents despair as you wrinkle your nose at broccoli and sprouts but it’s so hard to explain: Mum, Dad, they simply don’t match my colour scheme!

 My family are not fussy.
 We can sit down to an anchovy-strewn salad full of pungent flavours like capers and paper-thin garlic slices, or a thick turkey soup, or mushroom and haggis pie which my dad tried for Burn’s Night.
 Everything is devoured and serving bowls are licked clean.
 But we still like foods in shades of beige.
 Cake will always go down well.
 And if we are including the galette in that category, as an addition it was a hit.

 Galettes are freeform rustic tarts; there is no tin to line, no hairline cracks to seal.
 They are messy and imprecise and everyone loves them for it.
 They are proud of being themselves in a world full of flans and quiches.
 We should all aspire to be like a galette.